Forty-seven rōnin: Aftermath

 Each of the 46 rōnin killed himself in Genroku 16, on the 4th day of the 2nd month (元禄十六年二月四日).
 This has caused a considerable amount of confusion ever since, with some people referring to the "forty-six rōnin"; this refers to the group put to death by the shōgun, while the actual attack party numbered forty-seven.
 The forty-seventh rōnin, identified as Terasaka Kichiemon, eventually returned from his mission and was pardoned by the shōgun (some say on account of his youth).
 He lived until the age of 87, dying around 1747, and was then buried with his comrades.
 The assailants who died by seppuku were subsequently interred on the grounds of Sengaku-ji, in front of the tomb of their master.
 The clothes and arms they wore are still preserved in the temple to this day, along with the drum and whistle; their armor was all home-made, as they had not wanted to arouse suspicion by purchasing any.

-The Satsuma man who had mocked and spat on Ōishi as he lay drunk in the street was also buried there.
-He addressed Ōishi's grave, begged for forgiveness for his actions and for thinking that the latter was not a true samurai.
-He then committed suicide and was buried next to Ōishi.

 The tombs at Sengaku-ji became a place of great veneration, and people flocked there to pray.
 The graves at the temple have been visited by a great many people throughout the years since the Genroku era.

-Re-establishment of the Asano clan's lordship

-Though the revenge is often viewed as an act of loyalty, there had been a second goal, to re-establish the Asanos' lordship and find a place for their fellow samurai to serve.
-Hundreds of samurai who had served under Asano had been left jobless, and many were unable to find employment, as they had served under a disgraced family.
-Many lived as farmers or did simple handicrafts to make ends meet.
-The revenge of the forty-seven rōnin cleared their names, and many of the unemployed samurai found jobs soon after the rōnin had been sentenced to their honorable end.

-Asano Daigaku Nagahiro, Naganori's younger brother and heir, was allowed by the Tokugawa shogunate to re-establish his name, though his territory was reduced to a tenth of the original.